-We have audited the District of Columbia Bar Foundation (DCBF)'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on its major District program for the fifteen-month period ended September 30, 2016.
+We have audited the District of Columbia Bar Foundation (DCBF)'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on its major District program for the year ended September 30, 2017.
 DCBF's major District program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.